 How lock-ups work in practice

-- Minimum hold: 5 years (aligned with citizenship eligibility).
+- Minimum hold: 5 years (for permanent residency) Note: citizenship eligibility under the revised May 2026 Nationality Law is now 10 years for most applicants.
+Plan fund lock-up accordingly.
 Selling before this voids your Golden Visa.

 - Fund lifecycle: Most funds have a 5-10 year lifecycle with optional extensions.
 Your capital is returned when the fund liquidates its portfolio, not when your 5-year Golden Visa period ends.